 8. York’s Chocolate Story

-One of the most popular things to do in York learns the history of chocolate at York’s Chocolate Story.
+One of the most popular things to do in York is learn the history of chocolate at York’s Chocolate Story.

 Not only will you learn the stories behind the greatest names in chocolate, but you will also find out how chocolate is made and learn about different flavors in chocolate.